Archive for January, 2006

 Wretched Refuse

 Here in New York City the Sanitation Department will pick up pretty much anything you leave out for them.
-Unwanted furniture, old stoves, Christmas trees, paint cans, wooden planks, TV sets, you name it - just leave it at curbside and it’s gone the next day, gobbled up by the big white truck’s insatiable hydraulic maw.
-But a while back I managed to find the one thing that you can’t throw out.
+Unwanted furniture, old stoves, Christmas trees, paint cans, wooden planks, TV sets, you name it – just leave it at curbside and it’s gone the next day, gobbled up by the big white truck’s insatiable hydraulic maw.
+But a while back I managed to find the one thing that the system chokes on:

 Gung Hey Fa Choy